Chronic Pain is a Mutha F**ker!

 This isn’t a story about me, although I’m kind of in it.
 This is a story about my cane.
 We’ll have to talk about me for a second to explain why it’s here, but after that it’ll be just the cane. chronic pain

-I’ve done a bunch of different things in the pool industry (retail, manufacturing, etc.) before going out on my own and opening a Swimming Pool Service Company.
+I’ve done many different things in the pool industry (retail, manufacturing, etc.) before going out on my own and opening a Swimming Pool Service Company.
 This I did for several years before I started having some difficulty walking.
 Then it progressed.
 Oddly, hard flat surfaces were a non-issue.
-Inclines, declines, and soft surfaces (like a pool owner’s lawn) became torturous, so with the end in sight, I opted to sell my company.
-The onset of Chronic pain was really a shame, because I enjoyed what I did.
+Inclines, declines, and soft surfaces (like a pool owner’s lawn) became torturous, so I opted to sell my company with the end in sight.
+The onset of Chronic pain was a shame because I enjoyed what I did.

-With my extensive background in the industry, and not quite old enough to retire, I began consulting/teaching.
+With my extensive background in the industry and not quite old enough to retire, I began consulting/teaching.
 The benefit was two-fold.
-It afforded me an income, which is good because I like to eat, but also created a means in which I could give back (even if only in a small way) to an industry that had been very good to me.
+It afforded me an income, which is good because I like to eat and created a means in which I could give back (even if only in a small way) to an industry that had been very good to me.
 Sadly, the difficulty in my mobility continued to progress and (at times) would be accompanied by pain.
-Thus, the cane.
+Thus, the Cane.

-I decided if I was going to have a cane that it would need to be a badass cane.
-I searched a bit before I came across the one I would purchase.
-A walking stick made from blackthorn, the hard, durable wood grown wild along hedgerows in Ireland.
-So freaking cool that it actually came with a label of authenticity from the maker who had made sticks for Presidents Reagan, Kennedy, Clinton, and Obama as well.
+I decided if I were going to have a cane, it would need to be a badass cane.
+I searched a bit before I came across the one I would purchase—a walking stick made from blackthorn, the hard, durable wood grown wild along hedgerows in Ireland.
+I was so freaking cool that it came with a label of authenticity from the maker who had made sticks for Presidents Reagan, Kennedy, Clinton, and Obama as well.

 Not quite ready to curl up in a ball in the corner, and fearing the inevitable, I decided to push through the pain and take my badass blackthorn cane to see what we could see before I one day reach a point where I can not walk at all.
 I will turn my roadblocks into speed bumps and make my weaknesses my strengths.
 No matter what obstacle gets in my way (physical or otherwise), I will not merely overcome it – I will find a way to kick the living?
 Out of it.